-Spas provided with a factory- installed power supply cord are to be plugged into a grounded, grounding type, 115 volt, 15 ampere receptacle (CumberlandTM model) or 20 ampere receptacle (Cascade model).
+Spas provided with a factory- installed power supply cord are to be plugged into a grounded, grounding type, 115 volt, 20 ampere receptacle (Cumberland model).
 No other electrical appliance or fixture can be used on this circuit.

 IMPORTANT: Under NO circumstances should an extension cord be used.
 Use of an extension cord will seriously degrade the performance of the equipment module and can create an electrical hazard.